-GEP credit.
+125. FIRST- YEAR SEMINAR/THREE CREDITS GEP credit.
 First-Year Seminars constitute a common and academically significant experience in a student's first year at Converse College.
 All incoming first- year students are required to take a 3-credit hour FYS in the fall semester, choosing from a variety of discipline specific topics.
 Each FYS carries the corresponding departmental prefix, but with the common course number (except for designated honors sections).
 Each FYS course is designed to have no more than 18 students, and counts in some designated category of the General Education Program.
 Strong writing and speaking components are required elements of the course.

-200. PERSONAL FINANCE/THREE CREDITS/ FOUR CREDITS IN IAN TERM
+200. PERSONAL FINANCE/THREE OR FOUR CREDITS

 Elective credit.
 This course is a study of personal financial decision-making.
 The course provides a knowledge of the tools to make both short-term and long-term financial plans.
 Topics include budgeting, consumer credit, insurance, investments, and savings.
 Topics of current consumer importance are also covered.
-The material for the Jan Term course will be viewed through the perspective of the Bible.
 No credit given if successfully complete FIN 125.
 Meets Quantitative GEP requirement.

-321. MONEY AND FINANCIAL INSTITUTIONS/ THREE CREDITS

-Same as ECN 321.
+321. MONEY AND FINANCIAL INSTITUTIONS/ THREE CREDITS Same as ECN 321.